Presidential and Federal Records Act Amendments of 2014

-The act amends federal law regarding the preservation, storage, and management of federal records, specifically requiring, prior to the release of records, the archivist of the United States to give appropriate notice to both the current president of the United States and the president who was in office at the time the documentation was made.
+The act amends federal law regarding the preservation, storage, and management of federal records, specifically requiring, prior to the release of records, the archivist of the United States to give appropriate notice to both the incumbent president of the United States and the president who was in office at the time the record was created.
 The last provision forbids officers and employees of the executive branch from using personal email accounts for government business, unless the employee copies all emails to either the originating officer's or employee's government email, or to an official government record system to be recorded and archived.

 The bill was introduced into the United States House of Representatives during the 113th United States Congress by the late Representative Elijah Cummings.